jimthrashe/Caesar-Cypher/README.md

-Caesar-Cypher Project
-This project uses Python to create a random Caesar Cypher for and apply it to a .txt file includes a decryption program to undo using brute force
+Caesar Cypher
+program that reads and encrypts a text file with random encryption.

+Program that reads a file and force decrypts a caesar cypher